A party cake for the Schouwburgplein

 Frenken called his manifestation in the making Proposal and 28 invited Dutch and Belgian artists to make a design for the Schouwburgplein.
 Among the participants were Marinus Boezem, Jan Dibbets, André Volten, Panamarenko, Marcel Broodthaers, Peter Struycken, Bob Bonies and Carel Visser, as well as local stars, such as Woody van Amen, Wim Gijzen and Toni Burgering.
 Because notions such as 'participation' and 'democratization' are of paramount importance to the city council and the management of C70 the Rotterdam public should make a choice from the best proposal for the square.
 The artists went to work energetically, made sketch proposals and then models.
 Apart from a few nice urban design proposals, however, many submissions put a heavy burden on the comprehension of the public.
 Marinus Boezem argued for "a very large bag of cleaning cotton" in the middle of the square.
 Toni Burgering came with a sketch on which an 112 meter high Saturn rocket was drawn.
 Wim Gijzen wanted a 'cow meadow' with ditches and real, grazing cows.
 Others dreamed of an 25-meter-high kitchen staircase, a cheerful series of inflatable sculptures, or even a football field, equipped with loudspeakers, so that "every day, at an announced time, twice a quarter of an hour the sounds of a football match can be heard in the city".

-“With the exception of a few nice urban design proposals, many submissions attracted
+“With the exception of a few nice urban development proposals, many entries were drawn

-however, a heavy burden on the comprehension of the public ”
+however a heavy burden on the understanding of the public ”